-Ask anyone what the word “radical” means and you are likely to receive a myriad of different responses.
+Ask anyone what the word radical means, and you are likely to receive a myriad of different responses.
 Merriam-Webster defines it as being “very different from the usual, even extreme.”
-The sandy-haired surfer from Southern California uses it to describe his experience landing the latest death-defying stunt upon the rolling Pacific waves.
+And the sandy-haired surfer from Southern California uses it to describe his experience landing the latest death-defying stunt upon the rolling Pacific waves.
 Frequently, the term radical appears in headline news, characterizing terrorists who exhibit dangerous behavior as an extension of their devout, often extreme beliefs.
-But, after the 2010 release of a little orange book — aptly titled Radical — climbed to the top of the New York Times Bestseller list, the etymology of the word has begun to evolve.
+But, after the 2010 release of a little orange book — aptly titled “Radical” — climbed to the top of the New York Times Bestseller list, the etymology of the word has begun to evolve.

 A Great Businessman